jeffs/aorta/wri/vision.md

 Suddenly, a monster attacks!
 Alice sees the monster, and immediately begins attacking, parrying, and casting spells.
-Each attack either strikes or misses the monster, depending on the Alice's dexterity with the joystick.
+Each attack either strikes or misses the monster, depending on Alice's dexterity with the joystick.
 Meanwhile, Bob is notified -- "A MONSTER ATTACKS!" -- and replies with the instruction "LAUNCH CROSSBOW BOLT."
 Virtual dice are rolled, causing both Bob and the monster to sustain randomly determined damage.
 Bob is notified: "BOLT STRIKES MONSTER for 27 DAMAGE (73 LIFE POINTS REMAINING).
 MONSTER BITES BOB FOR 18 DAMAGE (82 LIFE POINTS REMAINING)."
-The interaction of Bob's avatar with the monster is rendered for Alice along with simulated battle to keep the action
-lively:  Not only is the crossbow carefully leveled and aimed, but a series of blows and parries is also generated.
+The interaction of Bob's avatar with the monster is rendered for Alice along with simulated battle to keep the action lively:  Not only is the crossbow carefully leveled and aimed, but a series of blows and parries is also generated.
 Specifics of the combat are not important to the game, so long as they entertain Alice, and eventually result in the correct outcome, as determined by the dice rolled for Bob.
 Every few seconds, or perhaps only after the battle, the interaction of Alice with the monster is summarized to Bob: "ALICE HAS SUSTAINED 42 DAMAGE AND HAS 58 LIFE POINTS REMAINING."